hpbader42/jupyter-klampt-docker/README.md

 3. Clone this repo
 4. Run "docker-compose up" from the downloaded repository
 5. Open a browser and navigate to where Jupyter is being hosted

    a.
 On normal Linux, this should be 192.168.0.1:8888/'some_token'

    b.
 On a Duke VM, this will be vcm-XXXX.vm.duke.edu:8888/'some_token'

-      \nNote that the "X"s will be replaced by actual numbers
+      Note that the "X"s will be replaced by actual numbers

 6. Copy and paste the token output to log in to Jupyter

 ## Windows: